CyberSpokes/writeups/NUS GreyHats CTF Quals 2025/notsus/writeup.md

 Inside the VM the first thing, of course, was to open the flag.txt.yorm and see if its the actual flag.
 To nobody's surprise, it was encrypted :)

 So, because I suck at reversing stuff, I decided to play around with it and see what it does that way.
-After running it in multiple sandboxes and analyzing strings and processes and dropped files, I realized that this malware encrypts the files ofthe folder from where it is launched.
+After running it in multiple online sandboxes and analyzing strings and processes and dropped files, I realized that this malware encrypts the files ofthe folder from where it is launched.
 I hoped this wouldnt be a deterministic encryption like AES, so I decided to see if that was the case.
 So i created 3 text files, with the same content.

 ![](https://raw.githubusercontent.com/CyberSpokes/writeups/refs/heads/main/NUS%20GreyHats%20CTF%20Quals%202025/notsus/images/3_test_files.png)
 ![](https://raw.githubusercontent.com/CyberSpokes/writeups/refs/heads/main/NUS%20GreyHats%20CTF%20Quals%202025/notsus/images/3_encrypted_files.png)